frovedis/frovedis/doc/tutorial/tutorial.md

 We support simple functionality of datetime type.
-It is internally represented as 64bit integer, which contains information of year, month, day, hour, minute, and second.
+It is internally represented as 64bit integer, which contains information of year, month, day, hour, minute, second, and nanosecond.
 The type of each value is `datetime_t`, while the type of the column is `datetime`.
 Please look at "src/tut5.7/tut.cc".

     auto t = frovedis::make_dftable_loadtext("./t.csv",